Where To Stay In Algarve Portugal: Best Areas and Hotels

 - You aren’t worried about tourist shops and entertainment

 - You aren’t bothered by beaches

-3. Lagos – Best Area to Stay in Algarve for Sightseeing
+3. Lagos, Where To Stay In Algarve for Sightseeing

 Possibly the most famous destination in the Algarve, Lagos is located on the south-western coast of the region.

 Its location made it a perfect port and was the launching point for a number of expeditions to Africa in the 15th century.
 It also led to it earning the dubious distinction of having Europe’s first slave market, built in 1444.